kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 .. question::

 	The Kappa number is a widely used measurement in the pulp and paper industry.
 It can be measured on-line, and indicates the severity of chemical treatment that must be applied to a wood pulp to obtain a given level of whiteness (i.e. the pulp's bleachability).
 Data on the `website <http://datasets.connectmv.com/info/kappa-number>`_ contain the Kappa values from a pulp mill.
 Use the first 2000 data points to construct a Shewhart monitoring chart for the Kappa number.
 You may use any subgroup size you like.
-Then use the remaining data as your phase II (testing) data.
+Then use the remaining data as your phase 2 (testing) data.
 Does the chart perform as expected?

 .. answer::
 	:fullinclude: no
-	:short: The intention of this question is for you to experience the process of iteratively calculating limits from phase I data and applying them to phase 2 data.
+	:short: The intention of this question is for you to experience the process of iteratively calculating limits from phase 1 data and applying them to phase 2 data.

-	The intention of this question is for you to experience the process of iteratively calculating limits from phase I data and applying them to phase 2 data.
+	The intention of this question is for you to experience the process of iteratively calculating limits from phase 1 data and applying them to phase 2 data.

 	The raw data for the entire data set looks as follows.
-There are already regions in the phase II data that we expect to not be from normal operation (around 2500 and 2900)
+There are already regions in the phase 2 data that we expect to not be from normal operation (around 2500 and 2900)

 	.. image:: ../figures/monitoring/Kappa-raw-data.png
 		:align: center